7 Unique Tools That are Invaluable for Some Trades

 - Then pull the slot free and pound the nail in with the flat part.
 Because you don’t have to pound directly on the nail, the shingles don’t need to be pried up so far, making damage less likely.

 Wire Brush for Your Reciprocating Saw

 Reciprocating saw accessories have come a long way, and the folks at Spyder Tools have a lot to do with that.
-The newest kid on the block is a wire brush.
-Stick it in the end of your reciprocating saw and scrub away dirt, rust, and unwanted paint.
-You shouldn’t throw away the wire wheel for your grinder, but this setup is easier to control than a grinder, and because it’s portable and small, it can reach areas grinders can’t.
-There’s nothing better than finding a new use for an existing tool.
-You can get the Spyder Tools wire brush at home centers, hardware stores, and online.
+One of their simplest but most innovative attachments is a wire brush.
+Stick it in the end of your reciprocating saw and you’ll be able to quickly scrub away dirt, rust, and unwanted paint.

 Did You Know You Owned a Power Scraper?